nemo-cluster/nemo-cluster.github.io/nemo/access.md

     <button class="delete" aria-label="delete"></button>
   </div>
   <div class="message-body">
-    ... all the researchers in the state of Baden-Württemberg who want to use the bwForCluster NEMO.
+    ... all the researchers in the state of Baden-Württemberg who want to use the bwForCluster NEMO 2.
   </div>
 </article>